 Normally, when I write in this public space, topics come to me from the outdoors.
-I’m on my feet, walking and then sharing information from a light, energetic, positive perspective.
+I’m on my feet, walking, and sharing insights from a positive perspective.
 Not today.
 My feet are tucked under me on the sofa.
 I’m feeling vulnerable.
 I’ve been moving slowly (or not moving at all), working through disruption and despair.

 Often, I invite friends, loved ones and clients to use taxing life experiences as opportunities for growth.
 It’s time for me to do the same.
 I am determined to “walk my talk” in uncomfortable territory.

-In my world, nothing is more certain than the need to learn and find meaning from life’s sudden, shocking losses.
-Yet I’m impatient, aware of subtle or direct messages to “get on with it.”
+In my world, nothing is more certain than the need to find meaning from life’s sudden, shocking losses.
+Yet I’m impatient, hearing subtle or direct messages to “get on with it.”
 That’s the American way.
 Who has time to be sad?
 Isn’t giving in to “negative emotion” a sign of weakness?
 NO!
-It takes COURAGE to have an open heart and to feel deeply and completely.
-(I’ve needed convincing to come around to this way of thinking, but it feels absolutely true, despite being taught otherwise by a culture that worships being cool, rational, and too busy for authentic human experience.)
+It takes open-hearted COURAGE to feel deeply and completely.
+(I’ve needed a lot of convincing to value the full range of human emotion.
+Early in life, I was taught that some feelings were unacceptable.)

-After months of jarring losses and reaching my 55th birthday in June, I am questioning everything about how I live, work, and learn.
+After months of jarring losses, I am questioning everything about how I live, work, and learn.
 I want to make the best of my remaining years.
-This requires allowing space and time for the difficult lessons life is teaching me now.
-It’s becoming clear I must accept — rather than fight — grief, darkness, and taxing, exhausting feelings.
+This requires allowing space and time for tough lessons life is teaching me now.
+I need to accept — rather than fight — my grief and taxing, exhausting feelings.
 It’s not my goal to get rid of sadness, nor do I want “closure,” as that feels like denying myself access to my Dad’s wisdom, love and spirit.
 I want the window of learning from loss to remain open.